 Tours can be changed or amended and extended with a variety of other activities which can be added to suit your individual needs.
 Please feel free to contact us for a discussion about the tour and how you would like to personalise it.
 If we don’t have a tour which suits your requirements, then we can create one for you!

 English Speaking Tour guide

-50% of the profits we will make with your booking will go directly to support the local disadvantaged communities
+50% of the profits support to local disadvantaged communities

 Entrance fee for the temples are $37 for a 1-day pass, $62 for a 3-day pass, and $72 for a 1-week pass.

 You are advised not to bring valuables with you on the tour.

 You must cover your knees and shoulders when entering the temples.